cetz-package/cetz/src/vector.typ

   return v1.zip(v2).map(((a, b)) => a - b)
 }

-/// Return distance of vector a and b by calculating the
-/// length of vector b - a.
+/// Calculates the distance between two vectors by subtracting the length of vector `a` from vector `b`.
 ///
 /// - a (vector): Vector a
 /// - b (vector): Vector b
 /// -> float
 #let dist(a, b) = len(sub(b, a))

-/// Multiply vector with scalar `x`
+/// Multiplys a vector with scalar `x`
+/// - v (vector): The vector to scale.
+/// - x (float): The scale factor.
+/// -> vector
 #let scale(v, x) = v.map(s => s * x)

-/// Divide vector by scalar `x`
+/// Divides a vector by scalar `x`
+/// - v (vector): The vector to be divded.
+/// - x (float): The inverse scale factor.
 #let div(v, x) = v.map(s => s / x)

-/// Negate each vector field
+/// Negates each value in a vector
+/// - v (vector): The vector to negate.
+/// -> vector
 #let neg(v) = scale(v, -1)

-/// Normalize vector (divide by its length) $arrow(v)/norm(arrow(v))$
+/// Normalizes a vector (divide by its length)
+/// - v (vector): The vector to normalize.
+/// -> vector
 #let norm(v) = div(v, len(v))

-/// Calculate dot product between two vectors `v1` and `v2`
+/// Calculates the dot product between two vectors.
+/// - v1 (vector): The vector on the left hand side.
+/// - v2 (vector): The vector on the right hand side.
+/// -> float
 #let dot(v1, v2) = {
   assert(dim(v1) == dim(v2))
   return v1.enumerate().fold(0, (s, t) => s + t.at(1) * v2.at(t.at(0)))
 }

-/// Calculate cross product of two vectors of dim 3
+/// Calculates the cross product of two vectors with a dimension of three.
+/// - v1 (vector): The vector on the left hand side.
+/// - v2 (vector): The vector on the right hand side.
+/// -> vector
 #let cross(v1, v2) = {
   assert(dim(v1) == 3 and dim(v2) == 3)
   let x = v1.at(1) * v2.at(2) - v1.at(2) * v2.at(1)